 - Level 2 (This is level two) We can further divide the Air Vehicle into sub parts and Training into sub part like: Air Vehicle into Receiver, Fire control & communication & Training into Equipment and Depot

-- Analogy Approach: This might be very helpful - If you have a similar project, you could tailor it to your project.
-For example, if I have an eCommerce website and I have already worked on similar kind of project.
-That is simple for me to break down based on past experience.
+- Analogy approach: This could be very helpful if you have a similar project, you could tailor it to your project; for example, if you have an eCommerce website and have already worked on a similar kind of project.
+That is simple to break down based on past experience.

-- Top-down Approach: Top-down approach states that you need to take the biggest task or module in the project and break them down.
-It requires more logic and structure and generally it is a preferred method for creating WBS.
+- Top-down approach: Top-down approach states that you need to take the biggest task or module in the project and break it down.
+It requires more logic and structure, and generally, it is a preferred method for creating WBS.
 This approach will identify the solution first and then dissect the solution into smaller steps required to implement it.

-- Bottom-up Approach: This is very straight forward.
+- Bottom-up approach: This is very straightforward.
 Pick the specific task that can be easily done and complete it.
-Bottom up method is ideal for brainstorming a solution to a problem.
+The bottom-up method is ideal for brainstorming a solution to a problem.

-- Mind-mapping Technique: This is a very useful technique used by most Project Specialists and especially for the Project Managers.
+- Mind-mapping technique: This is a very useful technique that most project specialists use and it was especially created for project managers.
 In this approach, we need to write the task in a non-linear, branching format and then create the WBS structure.
 There are many mind-mapping tools available in the market.
-Just Google it!
-You will get a lot of cool tools.
-It allows you to write and draw pictures of your ideas in a non-linear format.
+They enable users to write and draw pictures of ideas in a non-linear format.